osulp/LCSH-BT_subject_analysis/README.md

     - `java -jar ../saxon.jar -s:setup_fetch_EAD_subjects.xsl -o:x.xml`
 - The output `0_all_ead_lcsh.xml` should contain one `subject` entry containing the "root subject" for every LCSH term found in the source collection.
     - The `subject_list/subject/root_subject` XPATH are the key components of this file for continuing through the pipeline.
 The additional elements under `subject` may be used for validation and sanity checking.

+### Initialize topics

+- Run `step0_initialize_topics.xsl` on the output of the setup step to generate the initial list of topic terms, constituting the most specific or lowest level of the model. for EAD

 ### Pipeline: Construct a topic model using LC Broader Terms